zaixizhang/MolCode/README.md

 Uniqueness) molecular graphs/structures with desirable properties, but also generate drug-like molecules with high affinity to target proteins (61.8% high affinity ratio), which demonstrate MolCode’s potential applications in material design and drug discovery.
-Our investigation reveals that the 2D topology and 3D geometry contain intrinsically complementary information in molecule generation, and provides new insights into machine learning-based molecule representatio
+Our investigation reveals that the 2D topology and 3D geometry contain intrinsically complementary information in molecule generation, and provides new insights into machine learning-based molecule representation and generation.

 ## Datasets
 Download QM9 data from https://deepchemdata.s3-us-west-1.amazonaws.com/datasets/gdb9.tar.gz, unzip the file and put the file gdb9.sdf under the folder qm9/